sebastienlapierre/oio-docs/doc/install-swift-s3/source/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

 The OpenStack Swift proxy requires memcached.
-We use the CentOS default install:
+We use the system default install:

    .. only:: centos